-Charges: Maplewood Man Had 8 Drinks Before Hit-And-Run That Killed John Benjamin
+Charges: Man Had 8 Double Vodkas At Maplewood Bar Before Hit-And-Run That Killed John Benjamin

 Officers found vehicle debris in the roadway, and a neighbor said she heard loud noises outside of her home.

-An anonymous tipster told police the driver who hit Benjamin was a regular at a nearby tavern named Bob.
+An anonymous tipster told police the driver who hit Benjamin was a regular of Maplewood’s 5-8 Tavern & Grill, named “Bob.”
 Checking the bar’s receipts from the night of the hit and run, investigators found Kinney’s name.
 A bartender confirmed “Bob” and Kinney were the same person.

 The bar’s surveillance video showed Kinney drinking “8 double Tito’s” over three hours on the night Benjamin was killed.
 Police later found a receipt from the bar in Kinney’s residence, dated the night of the incident.